 Villa Marie Claire is a 501(c)(3) non profit organization and relies on contributions to deliver its unique and compassionate care at the end-of-life.
 There are many ways you can support Villa Marie Claire and help to ensure that we provide essential services to others in our community.
 Your gift to Villa Marie Claire supports care for those at the end of life and their loved ones.
 Making a gift today will make an immediate impact in our efforts to increase access to hospice care and can be a meaningful way to remember a loved one.

 Tribute Gifts to Villa Marie Claire:

 Honoring someone by making a memorial gift to the Villa is a wonderful way to remember a loved one.
 An acknowledgement will be sent to the person you wish to be notified of your gift without reference to amount.

-You can contact the Villa Marie Claire Campaign Office at 201-833-3105 to make a donation over the phone using a credit card.
-Or download this contribution form and mail in your donation.
+You can contact the Holy Name Medical Center Foundation at 201-833-3187 to make a donation over the phone using a credit card.
+Or make a secure online donation with a credit card today.